 Empowering Youth Participation in Nature Restoration

-An Erasmus+ project aiming to promote nature restoration as a means for youth education.
+An Erasmus+ project promoting nature restoration as a means for youth education, youth participation, environmental awareness and active citizenship.

 GA number: 2023-1-FI01-KA220-YOU-000155405